 - (a) The bank should have an independent risk control unit that is responsible for the design and implementation of the bank's risk management system.
 The unit should produce and analyse daily reports on the output of the bank's risk measurement model, including an evaluation of the relationship between measures of risk exposure and trading limits.
-This unit must be independent from business trading units and should report directly to senior management of the bank. - (b) The unit should conduct a regular back-testing programme, i.e., an ex-post comparison of the risk measure generated by the model against actual daily changes in portfolio value over longer periods of time, as well as hypothetical changes based on static positions. - (c) Board of directors and senior management should be actively involved in the risk control process and must regard risk control as an essential aspect of the business to which significant resources need to be devoted.47 In this regard, the daily reports prepared by the independent risk control unit must be reviewed by a level of management with sufficient seniority and authority to enforce both reductions of positions taken by individual traders and reductions in the bank's overall risk exposure. - (d) The bank's internal risk measurement model must be closely integrated into the day-to-day risk management process of the bank.
-Its output should accordingly be an integral part of the process of planning, monitoring and controlling the bank's market risk profile. - (e) The risk measurement system should be used in conjunction with internal trading and exposure limits.
-In this regard, trading limits should be related to the bank's
+This unit must be independent from business trading units and should report directly to senior management of the bank. - (b) The unit should conduct a regular back-testing programme, i.e. an ex-post comparison of the risk measure generated by the model against actual daily changes in portfolio value over longer periods of time, as well as hypothetical changes based on static positions. - (c) The unit should also conduct the initial and on-going validation of the internal model51. - (d) Board of directors and senior management should be actively involved in the risk control process and must regard risk control as an essential aspect of the business to which significant resources need to be devoted.52 In this regard, the daily reports prepared by the independent risk control unit must be reviewed by a level of management with sufficient seniority and authority to enforce both reductions of positions taken by individual traders and reductions in the bank's overall risk exposure. - (e) The bank's internal risk measurement model must be closely integrated into the dayto-day risk management process of the bank.
+Its output should accordingly be an integral part of the process of planning, monitoring and controlling the bank's market risk profile. - (f) The risk measurement system should be used in conjunction with internal trading and exposure limits.
+In this regard, trading limits should be related to the bank's risk measurement model in a manner that is consistent over time and that is well-understood by both traders and senior management.